+Multiplier

-Multiplier Land Use 6 Land uses include industrial/commercial, residential, and vacant lands.
+Land Use 6 Land uses include industrial/commercial, residential, and vacant lands.
 As the multiplier, land use was applied to all vulnerability indicators (except environmental risk factor indicators).
 Vacant land was removed from the assessment due to the low probability of people located in those areas during a weather emergency.
-Industrial/commercial areas received half the weight of residential areas because individuals at work are under additional protection from employers by law and therefore, are less vulnerable.
-This approach requires the application of sweeping generalizations but is necessary to identify where vulnerability truly lies.
+Industrial/commercial This approach requires the application of sweeping generalizations but is necessary to identify where vulnerability truly lies. additional protection from employers by law and therefore, are less vulnerable.

-Census blocks represent the smallest geographic area that the U.S. Census Bureau collects census data.
+^{}Census blocks represent the smallest geographic area that the U.S. Census Bureau collects census data.
 Block groups, as their name suggests, represent a combination of blocks, and therefore, are the next level in the hierarchy.8